waleed46shah/NextJSTemplate/README.md

 - Design a dashboard overview page that displays key metrics (Average Rating of all the products), charts(count of products by category) and a table (table with columns title, description, price, category, brand, stock and thumbnail).
 - Use data visualization libraries like Chart.js or React-Vis to present charts and graphs.

-6. *Data management and CRUD operations (OPTIONAL):*
+6. *Data management and CRUD operations :*
-- *Create data management pages for entities such as sample users, products, orders, etc. (OPTIONAL)*
-- *Implement CRUD (Create, Read, Update, Delete) functionality for these entities.
-(OPTIONAL)*
-- *Use forms and input validation to ensure data integrity.
-(OPTIONAL)*
 - Communicate with the backend API using libraries like Axios or Fetch.

 7. UI components and styling: